-Roku sold the most devices at the beginning of 2019 — holding a whopping 30 percent of market share.
+The most popular CTV platform in the USA sold the most devices at the beginning of 2019 — holding a whopping 30 percent of market share.
 The second on the list was Amazon with 12 percent, and Google’s share with its Chromecast and Android TV amounted to 9 percent.
-Also, according to these statistics, Roku was the most popular streaming platform in the US, with 43 million active users in the second quarter of 2021.
+Also, according to these statistics, the most popular CTV platform in the USA was the most popular streaming platform in the US, with 43 million active users in the second quarter of 2021.

-Its straightforward interface and extensive search capabilities, regardless of streaming service, is one reason for Roku’s popularity among viewers.
+Its straightforward interface and extensive search capabilities, regardless of streaming service, is one reason for the most popular CTV platform in the USA popularity among viewers.
 Not only is its home screen neat and practical, but you can also customize it to quickly access favorited apps.
-On top of this, Roku Channel offers direct access to what feels like an endless catalog of ad-supported content for free.
+On top of this, the most popular CTV platform in the USA offers direct access to what feels like an endless catalog of ad-supported content for free.
 And a Featured Free section highlights content from different platforms that is accessible without a subscription.

 While Netflix and HBO Max may keep viewers glued to their screens with their binge-watchable series and new seasons of acclaimed shows, bigger players are stepping onto the streaming arena.
 However, in order to be successful at streaming, veteran content owners will have to leave their outdated business models in the past.
 Such optimization will first and foremost include parting ways with cable networks.

 Naturally, these trends only enhance the growth of the streaming devices market.
 Experts expect it to reach nearly $19 billion in 2027.
 Still, viewers’ habits will get the final word on the development of the media industry and its technology.